Technical Validation

 Evidence Package Assembly

-AWS reviewers are evaluating documentation, not just intent.
-We assemble your full evidence package — screenshots, architecture diagrams, security policy excerpts, and written responses — formatted to match what reviewers actually look for.
-We've seen enough failed submissions to know what "good enough" doesn't pass.
+AWS reviewers evaluate documentation, not intent.
+We assemble your full evidence package: screenshots, architecture diagrams, security policy excerpts, and written responses, formatted to match what reviewers look for.

 • Complete evidence package